kappithannemo/cowin-ii/README.md

 # Cowin Telegram Notifier

 ## What does it do
 Specify pincode/district, age limit(18 or 45) and a mobile number.
-Whenever slot becomes available for given age at specified pincode, you will receive a message on specified telegram chat/channel.
+Whenever slot becomes available for given age at specified location, you will receive a message on telegram.

 ## Steps to setup: